Swamp Chestnut Oak

 Swamp Chestnut Oak - Quercus michauxii

-Throughout the months of April and May, yellow and red blooms appear in lengths up to four inches.
+Throughout April and May, yellow and red blooms appear in lengths up to four inches.
 The acorns follow each flower in succession.
 In the fall, the soil around a Swamp Chestnut Oak must be mulched to protect the roots.
-The leaves will turn dark red in color, (apart from the undersides).
+The leaves will turn dark red, (apart from the undersides).
 However, the acorns aren't seen until the tree matures from twenty to twenty-five years old.